oscarbritse/oscarbritse/README.md

 ### Hey! 👋

-I'm a Data Analyst living in Stockholm, Sweden 🇸🇪
+I'm a Lead Data Analyst living in Stockholm, Sweden 🇸🇪

 I have a huge passion for building things using open source and ☕